tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 =================================================

-Input for TIBERCAD is composed by an input file e.g. "input.tib" and a mesh file generated by a mesher software: as for now, mesh files from GMSH *(\*.msh, v.1 and v.2.0 )* and from ISE-TCAD *(\*.grd)* are supported.
+Input for tiberCAD is composed by an input file e.g. ``input.tib`` and a mesh file generated by a mesher software: as for now, mesh files from ``GMSH`` (\*.msh) and from Synopsys TCAD (\*.grd) are supported.
-Be sure that the material files are in the correct directory .
+Be sure that the material files are in the correct directory.
-To run the program, type: **tibercad** *input_file_name*
+To run the program, type: ``tibercad`` *input_file_name*

 Description of Input file structure
 -------------------------------------------

-A valid input file for TIBERCAD is a text file with the structure described in the following.
+A valid input file for tiberCAD is a text file with the structure described in the following.
-In the whole input file, everything following a "#" is considered as a comment and is disregarded; blank lines can be present anywhere and are disregarded too.
+In the whole input file, everything following a "#" is considered as a comment and is ignored; blank lines can be present anywhere and are ignored, too.
-Input file is composed by several **blocks** :
+An input file is composed by several **blocks** :

-A block is enclosed between **"{"** and **"}"** brackets and may include one or more blocks.
+A block is enclosed between curly braces ("{", "}") and may include one or more blocks.
 Each block has a header made of one or two keywords.
-Each block may contain zero or any number of **parameter assignments** in the
+Each block may contain zero or any number of **parameter assignments** of the
 form:

           *" tagname = tagvalue"* , where